The pick · Best Bottle Opener

 The verdict

 Most bottle openers are an afterthought — a magnet on the fridge or a Bic-style flat that bends within a year.
-Snow Peak's Tsuba is the opposite: a single piece of hardware that feels like it belongs on the same bench as a good kitchen knife.
+The Yes Speed Opener is the opposite: a single piece of stainless that's been on the same keyring for a decade for half the bartenders in the country, and it pops a cap with one quick motion.

 The pick